Everything you need to know about cashflow

 You should list your costs when you expect to pay for them, rather than when you expect to incur them.

 If any costs include VAT and you’re registered for this tax, remember to record these costs inclusive of VAT.
-This is different to the mini profit and loss forecast, where you included costs exclusive of VAT.
+This is different to the mini profit-and-loss forecast, where you included costs exclusive of VAT.

-If you’re a sole trader, include any money that you withdraw from the business for your own personal use.
+Remember to leave out non-cash costs like mileage and depreciation.
+Don’t forget to include any money you withdraw from the business for your own personal use.

 Add your net cash inflow or outflow to your bank balance as at the end of the previous month to see how much you expect to have in the bank at the end of the current month.
-This can help you make decisions for your business such as whether you want to raise your prices or recruit a new team member.
+This can help you make decisions for your business, such as whether you want to raise your prices or recruit a new team member.

 Example of a mini cashflow forecast